RAK7391 WisGate Connect Datasheet

 Description

-RAK7391 WisGate Connect is a Raspberry Pi CM4-based gateway product meant to support different radio and WisBlock modules.
-It has several interfaces to meet the needs of different developers, which include HDMI, Ethernet, USB, mPCIe, CSI, DSI, M.2, WisBlock, PoE, and Raspberry Pi HAT.
-Of course, it can also be used as a basic LoRaWAN gateway product supporting up to four (4) separate modules.
-You can have a 16-channel sub-GHz LoRaWAN gateway plus a 2.4 GHz LoRaWAN gateway on the same device.
+The RAK7391 WisGate Connect is a Raspberry Pi CM4-based gateway designed to support various radio and WisBlock modules.
+It features multiple interfaces to accommodate the diverse needs of developers, including HDMI, Ethernet, USB, mPCIe, CSI, DSI, M.2, WisBlock, PoE, and Raspberry Pi HAT.
+Additionally, it can serve as a basic LoRaWAN gateway, supporting up to four (4) separate modules.
+This allows for configurations such as a 16-channel sub-GHz LoRaWAN gateway and a 2.4 GHz LoRaWAN gateway operating on the same device.

 Features